-There is no assurance debt consolidation loans will have lower interest rates than your current debts.
-You may end up paying more interest especially when doing this by yourself without expert help.
+There are no assurance debt consolidation loans will have lower interest rates than your current debts.
+You may end up paying more interest, especially when doing this by yourself without expert help.
 This will eventually lead to more debt.

 Are debt consolidation companies credible?

-Yes, there are lots credible debt consolidation companies that offer debt consolidation loans.
+Yes, there are lots of credible debt consolidation companies that offer debt consolidation loans.
 Conducting due diligence about the companies you will like to work with will definitely help you find a respectable one.
-Look out for their accreditation, past customer reviews, fine print, fees, interest rates and so on.
+Look out for their accreditation, past customer reviews, fine print, fees, interest rates, and so on.

 How long does it take to complete debt consolidation programs?